• ETIAS is currently not in operation - No applications are collected at this point

 ETIAS Travel Authority Requirements for American Citizens

-As global travel regulations continue to evolve, it's crucial for US citizens planning a trip to Europe in 2025 to be aware of new requirements.
+As global travel regulations continue to evolve, it's crucial for US citizens planning a trip to Europe in 2026 to be aware of new requirements.
 The European Travel Information and Authorization System (ETIAS) is a visa waiver program aimed at bolstering security across the Schengen Area.
 Understanding the implications of ETIAS on your travel plans is key to ensuring a smooth and enjoyable journey in Europe.
-Expected to be operational by the second half of 2025, the European Travel Information and Authorization System (ETIAS) requires US citizens to obtain travel authorization before entering 30 European countries for a short-term stay.
+Expected to be operational by the last quarter of 2026, the European Travel Information and Authorization System (ETIAS) requires US citizens to obtain travel authorization before entering 30 European countries for a short-term stay.

 ETIAS Requirements for US Passport Holders